 When you are ready for some apres ski action, you can check out the Folie Douce, the Free Ride Cafe and the Underground.
 And, for nightlife, you'll want to head over to the Crowded House or the Igloo.

 If the Alpe d'Huez ski domaine doesn't offer enough snowboarding for you, the six day pass includes a couple days at nearby Les Deux Alpes ski domaine.
 There is a reasonably inexpensive helicopter right over there.

 To reach the snowboarding at Alpe d'Huez by air, try to fly into Grenoble or Lyon.
 There is daily bus service from Grenoble to Alpe d'Huez.
 While most snowboarders tend to stay right in the village of Alpe d'Huez, it isn't very quaint with all the concrete, purpose-built resorts.
 You may want to consider the older vilage of Vaujany, which has several major lifts making it quick to get up to the best snowboarding in Alpe d'Huez.

-Overall, Alpe d Huez is the 34th most popular snowboard & freeride destination of all 42 snowboarding resorts in France.
+Overall, Alpe d Huez is the 34th most popular snowboard & freeride destination of all 52 snowboarding resorts in France.

 Local Contacts: Alpe d' Huez Tourism +33(0)476-114444; Bureau des Guides (guidesalpedhuez.com).

 Luxury Loding: Au Chamois d'Or; Alpenrose; Hotel Royal Ours Blanc